dbkid/NewSocial/docs/README.md

 - fixed position of drop down

+- look at nesting of like / bookmark routes

 MORNING:
 - finish styling responses
 - toggle sign up / sign in pop ups